Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Transparent communication to avoid greenwashing.

-• Global scope: while PAS 2060 was developed by BSI in the United Kingdom, ISO 14068 is based on international consensus.
+• Global scope: PAS 2060 was developed by BSI in the United Kingdom, whereas ISO 14068-1 is based on international consensus.

-• Greater robustness: incorporates learnings from more than a decade of PAS 2060 implementation.
+• Greater robustness: it incorporates lessons from more than a decade of PAS 2060 use, with a stronger treatment of material Scope 3 emissions.

-• Official recognition: enables comparability and credibility across markets and international regulators.
+• Official recognition: as an ISO standard it supports comparability and credibility across markets and regulators.

 Quantification of GHG emissions